sanderprii/TA/README.md

 # Workout Assistant Application

+# www.sanderprii.me

-The Workout Assistant Application is a web-based workout diary where you can add your workouts, track your progress, and achieve your fitness goals.
+The IronTrack Application is a web-based workout diary where you can add your workouts, track your progress, and achieve your fitness goals.
 This application is built using HTML, CSS, and JavaScript to provide a user-friendly interface and a smooth user experience.
 ## Functionality

 | Functionality           | Status      | Description                                                                 |